 According to a CNBC survey, nearly 40 percent of 18 to 21-year-olds have already considered using a payday loan.

 And the number rises to 51 percent with Millenials.
 Payday loans have become more appealing to young people as a way to make ends meet before payday.
 However, payday loans will not solve debt problems but instead, likely leave borrowers in a debt cycle.
-To find out more young people in debt in America, read our guide Why Are Young People Facing A Debt Crisis?
+To find out more young people in debt in America, read our guide on Why Are Young People Facing A Debt Crisis?

 The majority of Americans using payday loans are frequent borrowers.
 The average borrower remains in debt for five months of the year.